President and Founder

 Jesus Casado, Lead Facilitator

-Jesus is a multilingual graduate student with outstanding organizational and interpersonal skills pursuing a professional career in Global Gender Studies.
-Jesus worked as a Special Projects Coordinator at Creighton Elementary School District Phoenix, AZ where he coordinated academic programs and events for the district’s refugee student population and their families to promote school and community engagement.
-Jesus received his B.A. in Political Science with a concentration in Violence, Conflict and Human rights from Arizona State University, Tempe, AZ May 2013.
+Jesus is a multilingual graduate student pursuing an M.S. in Global Affairs with a concentration in Gender Global Studies and a specialization in Peacebuilding.
+Jesus worked as a Special Projects Coordinator at Creighton Elementary School District Phoenix, AZ, where he coordinated academic programs and events for the district’s refugee student population and their families to promote school and community engagement as well as educational attainment.
+He is currently an academic mentor for junior and senior students from underserved high schools in New York through NYU’s Aspire Program.
+Jesus received two B.A. degrees in Political Science and Global Studies with a concentration in Violence, Conflict and Human Rights from Arizona State University, Tempe, AZ, in May 2013